 - Finally, from three weeks up to about a year, the new tissues laid down in the wound are gradually replaced and re-organised.
 Your scar gradually gets stronger, paler and more like normal skin.

 Closing your wound surgically (with stitches, clips or staples) encourages your wound to heal faster.

-You may not need to have a dressing on your surgical wound.
+You may not always need to have a dressing on your surgical wound.
 The purpose of a dressing is to:

-- absorb any leakage from your wound
+- absorb any fluid weeping from your wound

 - provide the best conditions for healing

-- apply pressure if this is needed
+- apply pressure, if this is needed

 Changing the dressing

 Depending on where your wound is on your body, you can leave your original dressing in place for up to seven days.
 Your surgeon or nurse will tell you when you should remove it.

 Before you remove the dressing, wash your hands with soap and water and then dry them.
 Carefully take off the dressing, trying not to touch the healing wound with your fingers.
 Dispose of the used dressing carefully in the bin.
 You may want to put it in a plastic waste bag first.